SLBG128/notes/enumertion.md

 ``` bash
 nmap -sC -sV <target-url> -oN <output file>
 ```
+#### Syntax
+- sC: Use default scripts when scanning
+- sV: Discover what service is the port serving
+- -P-: Scan for all ports 1-65535
+- -v: verbose mode
+- -vv: verboser verbose mode

 ## Web Directory Scanning
 ### gobuster cuz I like it